RebeccaKessler/Machine_Learning/README.md

 **Random Forest**

 Random forest is an ensemble learning method that constructs multiple decision trees during training and outputs the mode of the classes (classification) or the mean prediction (regression) of the individual trees.
 It improves upon the decision tree algorithm by reducing overfitting and increasing accuracy.

+**Comparison between the basic models**
+TALK ABOUT THE ACCURACY OF INDIVIDUAL CLASSES OF EACH MODEL

 # Final Model
 Our best performing model is based on CamemBert and Flaubert.
 Both of these models are large language models that were pretrained on French texts (CamemBert on the OSCAR corpus and Flaubert on a diverse French corpus, including sources such as Common Crawl, Wikipedia, and other text sources).
 While CamemBert is based on RoBERT (Robustly Optimized BERT) which is an optimized version of the original BERT model, Flaubert is directly based on Bert.
 The CamemBert base model consists of 12 layers, 12 attention heads, 768 hidden size and a total paramterers of 110 million.
 Flaubert has the same amount of layers, attention heads, and hidden size but slightly more parameters.